-Status of Development of OxyADFTM Tablets
+Status of Development of OxyADF Tablets

-The Company's lead product candidate, OxyADFTM tablets, formulated with the Company's proprietary Aversion® Technology, is an orally administered immediate release tablet containing oxycodone HCl as its sole active analgesic ingredient with an anticipated indication for treating acute moderate to moderately severe pain.
+The Company's lead product candidate, OxyADF Tablets, utilizing the Company's proprietary Aversion® Technology, is an orally administered immediate release tablet containing oxycodone HCl as its sole active analgesic ingredient with an anticipated indication for treating acute moderate to moderately severe pain.
 Product candidates formulated with Aversion® Technology are intended to reduce or discourage misuse of all three common routes of abuse of tablet and capsule pharmaceutical products including (i) intravenous injection of dissolved tablets or capsules, (ii) inhalation/nasal snorting of crushed tablets or capsules and (iii) intentional consumption of excessive numbers of tablets or capsules by oral administration.

-OxyADFTM tablets are being developed pursuant to an active investigational new drug application ("IND") on file with the United States Food and Drug Administration ("FDA").
-The FDA has confirmed that OxyADFTM is an appropriate product candidate for submission as a 505(b)(2) new drug application ("NDA").
-To date the Company, in concert with CROs, has completed patient enrollment in one phase I clinical trial (Study AP-ADF-101), one phase II clinical trial (Study AP-ADF-103), a pivotal bioequivalence trial (Study AP-ADF-104) and a pivotal laboratory study relating to the development of OxyADFTM.
+OxyADF Tablets are being developed pursuant to an active investigational new drug application ("IND") on file with the United States Food and Drug Administration ("FDA").
+The FDA has confirmed that OxyADF Tablets are an appropriate product candidate for submission as a 505(b)(2) new drug application ("NDA").
+To date the Company, in concert with CROs, has completed patient enrollment in two phase I clinical trials (Study AP-ADF-101and Study AP-ADF-107), one phase II clinical trial (Study AP-ADF-103), a pivotal bioequivalence trial (Study AP-ADF-104) and a pivotal laboratory study relating to the development of OxyADF Tablets.
 The results from studies AP-ADF-103, AP-ADF-104 and the pivotal laboratory study are summarized below.

-OxyADFTM contains a second active ingredient in a sub-therapeutic amount.
-This second active ingredient has a well established side effect profile in long term administration at doses more than ten-fold greater than the amount contained in the proposed maximum recommended daily dose of OxyADFTM tablets.
-When OxyADFTM is administered at the intended recommended dose of 1 or 2 tablets every 4-6 hours, then it is expected that legitimate acute pain patients will not feel the affects of this extra active ingredient.
-However, when either a legitimate acute pain patient or a potential drug abuser consumes excess quantities of OxyADFTM tablets, we expect he/she will experience an unpleasant combination of symptoms, including warmth or flushing, itching, sweating and/or chills, headache and a general feeling of discomfort.
+OxyADF Tablets contain a second active ingredient in a sub-therapeutic amount.
+This second active ingredient has a well established side effect profile in long term administration at doses more than ten-fold greater than the amount contained in the proposed maximum recommended daily dose of OxyADF Tablets.
+When OxyADF Tablets are administered at the intended recommended dose of 1 or 2 tablets every 4-6 hours, it is expected that legitimate acute pain patients will not feel the affects of this extra active ingredient.
+However, when either a legitimate acute pain patient or a potential drug abuser consumes excess quantities of OxyADF Tablets, we expect he/she will experience an unpleasant combination of symptoms, including warmth or flushing, itching, sweating and/or chills, headache and a general feeling of discomfort.
 It is expected that these symptoms will begin approximately 10-15 minutes after the excess dose is consumed and self-resolve approximately 75-90 minutes later.
-The Company does not expect that the undesirable effects from this extra active ingredient will be "fool-proof" in discouraging excess oral consumption of OxyADFTM tablets but anticipates that it will cause most people to experience unpleasant effects if excess quantities of OxyADFTM are consumed orally.
-As described below, the Company is currently evaluating the effects of this second active ingredient in clinical studies involving subjects with no history of opioid abuse as well as in subjects with a history of opioid abuse.
+The Company does not expect that the undesirable effects from this extra active ingredient will be "fool-proof" in discouraging excess oral consumption of OxyADF Tablets but anticipates that it will cause most people to experience unpleasant effects if excess quantities of OxyADF Tablets are consumed orally.
+As described below, the Company is currently evaluating the effects of this second active ingredient in clinical studies involving subjects with no history of opioid abuse and in subjects with a history of opioid abuse.